the-avant-it/IPSec/README.md

 Role for installing strongswan based ipsec
 Needs access to 2 host in order to work (client and server)

+# Known issues

+- On VK Cloud you have to make additional configurations!
+- On AWS you habe to disable source/dest check on ipsec's network interface (it's already disabled if you are using our modules =)

 # Changelog

 ## 3.0.2